 Foseco’s primary business is manufacturing products and providing services and support to the foundry industry.
 Its products are used in foundry melting shops, core shops and the molding line and pouring stages.

-The company ignored warnings about asbestos health hazards and chose not to inform workers of the lung cancer and mesothelioma risks inherent with exposure to asbestos.
-A 1964 letter received by Foseco’s purchasing agent from North American Asbestos Corporation’s scientific advisor stated that asbestos increased the risk of lung cancer.
-Still, Foseco continued to use millions of pounds of asbestos.
+The company ignored warnings about asbestos health hazards and chose not to inform workers of the risk of developing mesothelioma or lung cancer.
+A 1964 letter sent by North American Asbestos Corporation’s scientific advisor to Foseco’s purchasing agent said that asbestos exposure increased the risk of lung cancer.
+However, Foseco continued to use asbestos.

-or asbestos-related lung cancer.
+Most claimants in the lawsuits against Foseco came from former employees and their surviving family members.
+At least eight former employees have died from mesothelioma, asbestosis or asbestos-related lung cancer.
 Foseco has paid more than $13 million in settlements to survivors.

 - Core coatings

 - Ferrux hot topping compound

 - Hot top insulation

 - Ladle liners

 - Molding sand